Is It the Flu, a Cold, COVID-19 or Just Allergies?

 By Dr. Don Liss, Chief Medical Officer

-In any other year, now that the flu season has started, it’d be normal to wonder if a cough and body aches mean you have the flu or only the common cold.
+In any other year during the flu season, it’d be normal to wonder if a cough and body aches mean you have the flu or only the common cold.
 But this isn’t any other year.

 With COVID-19 still spreading across our state, you may be concerned that symptoms like these could signal a coronavirus infection and whether you need treatment.
 After all, the symptoms of COVID-19 are similar to those of other viral illnesses.